AndreaAmico/AndreaAmico.github.io/_posts/2017/2017-04-19-map-filter.markdown

 ---
 layout: post
-title:  "Map & filter"
+title:  "Map & filter vs list comprehensions"
 date:   2017-04-19 23:00:00 +0100
 categories: python
 ---

 `Map` applies a given function to a list.
+The same effect can be achieved with a list comprehensions.

 NB: it returns a map object that can be converted back to a list, or used as a generator.